2019–20 ŠK Slovan Bratislava season

 The 2019–20 season was ŠK Slovan Bratislava's 14th consecutive in the top flight of Slovak football.

-Having won the 2018–19 Slovak First Football League, Slovan contested in the UEFA Champions League, but were eliminated in the first qualifying round.
+Having won the 2018–19 Slovak First Football League, Slovan contested the UEFA Champions League, but were eliminated in the first qualifying round.
 Subsequently, Slovan competed in the UEFA Europa League and reached the group stage.

 Slovan were successful in their defence of the Slovak Super Liga clinching the title on 20 June.
 The club completed the domestic double on 8 July by winning the Slovak Cup.

 The season covers the period from 1 June 2019 to July 2020.